+'''

 FTFFRW(unit, expr, > rownum, status)

+'''

 3 Evaluate an expression on all rows of a table.
-If the input and output files are not the same, copy the TRUE rows to the output file.
+If the input and output files are not the same, copy the TRUE rows to the output file; if the output table is not empty, then this routine will append the new selected rows after the existing rows.
 If the files are the same, delete the FALSE rows (preserve the TRUE rows).

+'''

 FTSROW(inunit, outunit, expr, > status)

+'''